poezio/poezio/doc/source/configuration.rst

         a list of words (separated by a colon (:)) that will be highlighted if said by someone on a room

-    ignore_certificate

-        **Default value:** ``false``

-        Skip certificate validation on connection when ``true``.
-Useful when you are in anonymous mode and changing servers often.
-Dangerous in other cases, from a security perspective.

     information_buffer_popup_on

         **Default value:** ``error roster warning help info``